 - Use orange, brown, and white M&M's for a Halloween cookie bar.

-- And of course, red, white, and green M&M’s would be so pretty for Christmas.
+- And of course, red, white, and green M&M's work great in these Christmas blondies!

 See how easy it is to transform this easy recipe into a fun holiday dessert?
 You can also use any other candy in place of these M&M's.
 Reese's pieces are super yummy too!